PaulaApleviczHenriques/deep-learning-pedestrian-attributes/README.md

-# Pedestrian Attribute Recognition with Deep Learning
+# Evaluation of Deep Models for Pedestrian Attribute Recognition

 **This project documentation is available in two languages:**
 🇧🇷 [README em Português](README-pt.md)